ua-snap/nws-drought/README.md

 `python download.py`

 ## Testing + Development

+Set the PYTHONPATH to include the root project, i.e. `export PYTHONPATH=$PYTHONPATH:/full/path/to/this/directory`

 Set the application debug mode with `export NWS_DROUGHT_DEBUG=True` (or disable it with `unset NWS_DROUGHT_DEBUG` or use `export NWS_DROUGHT_DEBUG=False`).
 Debug mode bypasses the downloads.